 This small town offers real eye candy for the history as well as the nature buff.
 Orosi is home to the oldest catholic church still in use, dating back to 1743.
 Next to that, it also offers some of the most scenic views in Costa Rica.
 The Tapanti National Park is located only a few kilometers from town.
 This park is known as one of the rainiest places in Costa Rica which offers lush and dense forests to the keen hiker.

 Guayabo National Monument

-If you are interested in Costa Rica’s pre-Columbian period, you can explore some intriguing archeological finds located about 40 kilometers outside of Cartago.
+If you are interested in Costa Rica’s pre-Columbian period, you can explore an intriguing archaeological site located about 40 kilometers outside of Cartago.
 It is believed that approximately 10,000 people populated these now ancient ruins 3000 years ago.
-Guayabo National Monument is the largest pre-Columbian site discovered in Costa Rica to this day.
+Guayabo National Park is the largest pre-Columbian site discovered in Costa Rica to this day.

 Lankester Botanical Gardens

 You might already know that Costa Rica has a great number of wild orchids including its national flower, the Guaria Morada.
 At Lankester Botanical Gardens, you can learn more about these gorgeous flowers.

 The Garden is named after orchidologist and naturalist Charles Lankester who created a private garden inside of his coffee farm.
 In March of 1973, Mr. Lankester’s garden was donated to the University of Costa Rica.
 They were the ones who turned it into a botanical garden.
 Today it is one of the most active scientific institutions of the American Tropics.
 One of the main attractions of the Lankester Botanical Gardens, is a beautiful Japanese Garden that serves as a unique place for activities such as weddings and meetings.